jpwhalley/GMS_Stats_Course/READING LIST.md

 ## Books

 "*Computer Age Statistical Inference*", by Bradley Efron and Trevor Hastie.
-This is [freely available](http://web.stanford.edu/~hastie/CASI/) online and covers many topics relevant the course.
+This is [freely available](http://web.stanford.edu/~hastie/CASI/) online and covers many topics relevant to the course.

 "*Biological Sequence Analysis*" by Richard Durbin et al.  Seminal book on sequence aligment problems and on hidden markov models.